pulumi/pulumi-hugo/themes/default/content/reinvent/_index.md

         date: December 14, 2023
         description: The Pinecone and Pulumi teams will explore the infrastructure and service architecture you need to scale AI apps in production.
         link: /resources/ai-apps-to-production/
         action: Register Now
+      - title: Scaling AI Apps
+        date: January 24, 2024
+        description: How do you build and scale the infrastructure and service architectures for AI apps?
+        link: /resources/scaling-ai-apps/
+        action: Register Now
       - title: Serverless Architecture on AWS
         date: